 Absolutely!
 I offer personalized wedding ceremonies that are designed to be a reflection of who you are and the statement that you want your wedding to make.
 This is about you, not me.

 Yes.
 I officiate at weddings in many locations both inside and outdoors.

 Yes.
-We affirm the dignity and worth of gays and lesbians believing that GLBT equality is a civil right.
+LGBTQ equality is a civil right.
 I would be honored to officiate at your wedding.

 Yes.
 This can make your ceremony very personal.

 Absolutely.
 I rejoice that you have found love.
 Together, we can design a wonderful ceremony with all the elements that speak to you.